aali2022/Cisco_Netmiko/README.md

 ## Create Network_Information_Gathering
 ---------------------------------------
-this script allow you to get the most infromation you need of your enviroment "Cisco IOS" and export those infromation and put it as CSV file this script allow you to extract (show version,show cdp neighbor, show ip route and put the important information on CSV file
+this script allows you to get the most information you need of your environment "Cisco IOS" export those information and put it as a CSV file this script allows you to extract (show version, show CDP neighbor, show IP route and put the important information on a CSV file

-Requirment
+Requirement
 1- create two folders
-   a- csv
+   a- CSV
    b-output

-2- go inside the CSV Folder and uploade cisco_devices.csv file 3- full all the required information like ip and hostname on cisco_devices.csv and run the script
+2- go inside the CSV Folder and upload cisco_devices.csv file 3- full all the required information like IP and hostname on cisco_devices.csv and run the script